 Tennis is the perfect game for anyone with a learning disability/difficulty.
 It can be adapted to suit any level of ability.
 We can make the court smaller, use bigger rackets or special balls designed to slow the game down and make it easier to play.
 Go along to your nearest tennis courts to see what’s available in your area, or check out our tennis camps for people with learning disabilities.

-Alternatively, to find a specific learning disability tennis session near you visit our inclusive venue finder or click here for a list of sessions in an accessible document.
+Alternatively, to find a specific learning disability tennis session near you visit our find your local session interactive map or click here for a list of sessions in an accessible document.

 A great way to get started in the game is to come along to one of our one-day tennis camps for beginners.
 You can expect a day full of fun and friendship, at the end of which you’ll be able to play tennis.
 Specially trained LTA-licensed coaches will take you through a range of games and activities designed to get you started.

-If you have any issues booking on to a camp please contact the British Tennis Services Team on 020 8487 7000 or email firstname.lastname@example.org.
+Our 2019 camp dates will be released soon, if you have any questions relating to camps please contact the British Tennis Services Team on 020 8487 7000 or email firstname.lastname@example.org.

 Come and compete